vanetix/slash/README.md

 # SlackCommand

-> A simple command router for Slack slash commands
+> A simple Slack slash command builder that integrates with Plug.

+## Documentation

+Documentation can be found at [https://hexdocs.pm/slack_command](https://hexdocs.pm/slack_command).
+If you're not sure what a Slack slash command is, see the [Slack documentation](https://api.slack.com/slash-commands).

 ## Installation